OscarMoscar198/Construct-page/src/data/contact-breadcrumb/breadcrumb-info.md

 ---
-breadcrumbSubtitle: 'Contact us'
+breadcrumbSubtitle: 'Contactanos'
-breadcrumbTitle: 'Get in Touch'
+breadcrumbTitle: 'Ponte en Contacto'
 breadcrumbDesc: 'Construction of itself, because it is pain some proper style design occur are pleasure'
 ---